 Wrap up warm: We put all the kids into double-layers.
 T-shirts, two hoodies, coats, gloves, hats… and took backpacks to store layers when the sun came out and the kids got too hot.
+Disneyland Paris in the winter can get seriously cold, certainly close to 0 degrees.
 Warm jeans and thick-soled shoes are essential – the parc is big, there will be a lot of walking around, and you need to be comfortable.
 As I learned from experience: Converse don’t make great walking shoes after two long days.
 This is essential if you stay to watch the fireworks show as the parc closes, which I recommend you do – they’re always spectacular.

 Use FastPass: At 10am, the parc opens and will immediately become LOADS busier.
 So now’s the time to start making use of Disney’s FastPass system.
 FastPass lets you swipe your entry ticket in a machine near to a major ride, and effectively ‘book’ a time to come back and go on the attraction.
 So you might swipe on Space Mountain at 10am and be invited to return at 11.30am when you’ll only need to queue for 10 minutes or so – rather than standing in line for an hour in the main queue.